microsoft/FluidFramework/tools/api-markdown-documenter/README.md

 ### Known Bugs

+-   Example titles are not respected.
+See TSDoc [@example spec](https://tsdoc.org/pages/tags/example/) - text on the same line as the tag should be treated as the example title.
 -   Types that extend or implement types with generic parameters result in signatures rendered with missing closing `>`s.

 ### Documentation Improvements